What causes OCD to get worse?

 by Katherine Pica LCSW

 Did I turn off the oven?
 Did I lock the front door?
 What if I left my curling iron on?
 Did I turn off the faucet before I left the house?
 Did my hands touch something contaminated?
 Will something bad happen to my family?
+These are common Obsessive Compulsive Disorder (OCD) thoughts.

 What is OCD?

-Obsessive compulsive disorder, (OCD) is when a person has obsessional thoughts and/or feels driven to do compulsions.
+Obsessive compulsive disorder (OCD) is when a person has obsessional thoughts and/or feels driven to do compulsions.
 Obsessions are the thoughts that initially pop into your head.
 Compulsions are the acts/behaviors or mental acts that are done in response to the obsessions.
 OCD also causes distress and anxiety when compulsions are not performed.

 Obsessive-Compulsive Disorder symptoms can worsen over time, especially if left untreated.
 The compulsions and obsessions associated with OCD can become more intense and even more difficult to manage.